Memphis-style barbecue: Neely's

 Jim Neely's four nephews, brothers Gaelin, Tony, Mark and Patrick, founded Neely's BBQ in Downtown Memphis in 1988, though it operates as a separate business from the other Neely's and does not carry the Interstate name.
 In 2008, Pat Neely and his wife Gina debuted a cooking show on The Food Network called Down Home with the Neelys, which is highly rated on the network.
 The couple has also released a cookbook eponymous with their first show.
 In 2012, the Neelys permanently closed their Memphis-area restaurants.

 Charlie Vergos' Rendezvous

 Rendezvous was founded by Charlie Vergos in 1948 in a back alley of Downtown Memphis.
 Originally the basement of his diner, Vergos discovered a coal chute and turned it into a barbecue pit.
 Eventually, Vergos converted his diner to a barbecue restaurant and moved the entrance from the street to the alley.

 Rendezvous is one of the older and more storied barbecue joints in Memphis due to its many decades of operation and "hole-in-the-wall" atmosphere.
 The Memphis City Council voted to name the alley where Rendezvous is located "Charlie Vergos' Rendezvous Alley", though the address remains 52 South 2nd Street.

 One of Rendezvous' signature dishes is a barbecue shrimp skillet which must be ordered a full day in advance.

+Central BBQ

+Central BBQ is a barbecue restaurant chain founded in Memphis, Tennessee, in 2002 by Craig Blondis and Roger Sapp.
+The restaurant is known for Memphis-style barbecue, particularly dry-rub ribs, pulled pork, smoked chicken wings, and barbecue nachos.
+Originally opened on Central Avenue, it has become one of the city’s best-known barbecue establishments and has expanded to multiple locations in Tennessee and neighboring states.